A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 - Visionary Function — Communicates a vision for the future

-- Differentiating Function — Shows why an organization is unique
+- Differentiating Function — Shows why and how an organization is unique

 - Informational Function — Teaches and communicates clearly